Pintu764/Microsoft-Azure-fundamental-AZ-900-notes/Architecture-and-Services/Core-Architecture/READ.md

 **Sovereign regions** are Azure instances that are isolated from the "main" Azure instance, and are used for organizations that need to comply with certain regulations.

+### Availability Zone
+ - Think of Availability Zones as physical locations within an Azure region.
+Just like a city has multiple neighborhoods, an Azure region has multiple Availability Zones.
+- Each Availability Zone is essentially a separate data center facility, with its own power, cooling, and networking infrastructure.
+- Azure services can be deployed across multiple Availability Zones to ensure high availability and fault tolerance.
+- If one Availability Zone fails due to unforeseen circumstances, services deployed in other zones remain unaffected, ensuring continuous availability.

+### Resource Group
+  - A Resource Group is more like a virtual container or a folder that holds related Azure resources such as virtual machines, databases, storage accounts, etc.
+- It acts as a logical grouping mechanism to organize and manage resources that share common lifecycle, management, and security requirements.
+- You can think of a Resource Group as a way to manage your Azure resources as a single unit, regardless of their geographical location.
+- Resources within a Resource Group can be located in different Azure regions, but they are still grouped together for management purposes.
+- Operations like monitoring, access control, and billing can be applied to a Resource Group collectively.

+In Microsoft Azure, Availability Sets are a feature designed to improve the availability and reliability of virtual machines (VMs) by providing redundancy at the infrastructure level.
+Here's how Availability Sets function:

+Fault Domain Isolation: Azure data centers are divided into fault domains, which represent groups of hardware that share a common power source and network switch.
+When you deploy VMs within an Availability Set, Azure ensures that these VM instances are spread across multiple fault domains.
+If a hardware failure occurs within one fault domain, VM instances in other fault domains remain unaffected, thus ensuring high availability.

+Update Domain Isolation: Azure periodically performs maintenance tasks such as updates and patches on the underlying hardware infrastructure.
+To minimize the impact of maintenance events on VM availability, Azure divides the VM instances within an Availability Set into update domains.
+During maintenance, only one update domain is taken offline at a time, ensuring that a subset of VM instances remains available while others are undergoing maintenance.

+Redundancy and Load Balancing: By distributing VM instances across fault domains and update domains within an Availability Set, Azure provides redundancy and load balancing at the infrastructure level.
+This helps ensure that your applications remain available and responsive even in the event of hardware failures or maintenance activities.

+High Availability: The primary function of Availability Sets is to improve the availability of your applications by providing fault tolerance and resilience at the infrastructure level.
+By deploying VMs within an Availability Set, you can achieve higher levels of availability and reliability for your applications, reducing the risk of downtime due to hardware failures or maintenance events.

 ### Describe subscriptions
 A way of organizing resources in terms of